FabricMC/fabric-docs/develop/classtweaker/index.md

 Class tweakers are not specific to a given Minecraft version, but are only available starting from Fabric Loader 0.18.0, and may only target Vanilla Minecraft classes.

-Before moving on to the tools class tweakers provide, we will go over how to set them up.

 ## Setup {#setup}

 ### File Format {#file-format}